SM1siam/Space-invaders/README.md

 # Space-invaders
-Unzip the assests and keep it in the same folder\
+just download the zip
+install python and pygame and have fun